dwyl/learn-api-design/README.md

 Make sure you [beautify your JSON](https://jsoneditoronline.org/indepth/beautify/beautify-json/) when returning it to the user.
-When you encode a `JSON` using a given decoder, most don't add remove all whitespace and encode it in a single line.
+When you encode a `JSON` using a given decoder, most remove all whitespace and encode it in a single line.

+Instead, you could (and should!) properly format your `JSON` object, even if extra whitespace is added to make it more readable.

 This extra whitespace is negligible when transferring data, especially when sending data when compressed with [`gzip`](https://en.wikipedia.org/wiki/Gzip).